How-To Guides

 Clean the Flame Sensor (Source: AZParts)

-3.4 Step 4: Reinstall the Flame Sensor
+3.4 Step 4: Reinstall the Flame Sensor on Furnace

 Once the sensor is completely clean, carefully reinstall it back into its original position in the furnace.
 Make sure the sensor's tip is correctly positioned towards the flame so it can accurately detect the fire when the furnace operates.
 Use a screwdriver to tighten the screws securely, ensuring the sensor is not loose or misaligned.
 Afterward, close the furnace’s protective panel as it was before.